marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 ## Grading Rubric

-Most questions will be worth 3 points for which the grading rubric is:
+Most questions will be worth 3 pts for which the grading rubric is:

-    +1 point for a remotely valid attempt
+    +1 pt for a remotely valid attempt
-    +2 points if there are only minor mistakes
+    +2 pts if there are only minor mistakes
-    +3 points if appropriately addressed
+    +3 pts if appropriately addressed

 ## Homework :pencil2: